 The Supporting Data

-a file storing demographics about the customers
+A file storing demographics about the customers

-The Data Science process:
+The Data Science Process

-1. Data ingestion
+1. Data Ingestion

-2. Data preparation
+2. Data Preparation

-3. Features engineering
+3. Features Engineering

-The data are still too raw to be used by machine learning algorithms directly.
-We need to switch from the detailed "transactional" view to an "analytical" view, where the data will be aggregated to form a large set of attributes ("features", or variables) describing each customer.
-This step is crucial and one of the most difficult when creating a machine learning model.
+The data is still too raw to be used by machine learning algorithms directly.
+We need to switch from the detailed transactional view to an analytical view where the data will be aggregated to form a large set of attributes (or features, also known as variables) describing each customer.
+This step - known as feature engineering - is crucial and one of the most difficult when creating a machine learning model.

-4. Data preprocessing for machine learning
+4. Data Preprocessing for Machine Learning

-5. Model creation
+5. Model Creation

 As we are predicting whether or not someone will buy from a specific product category, we have a classification problem (with a binary outcome), hence the choice of logistic regression, which is available out of the box for Vertica.
 Training the model is done entirely in-database, with no need to move data around!

 This is our last step.
 Using the statistics created by Vertica, we can easily see and analyze the coefficients and associated p-values for each feature of our model.
-As this is a regular DSS dataset, you are also free to keep on building your workflow from there (for instance by doing Checks / Metrics analysis).
+As this is a regular Dataiku dataset, you are also free to keep on building your workflow from there (for instance by doing Checks / Metrics analysis).

-Even it may look like a sequential process through this post, it is in practice highly iterative. __Data preparation and machine learning are deeply coupled, and DSS offers the immense benefit to be able to create the entire data science workflow in an integrated environment, with no need to go back and forth between several tools.
+Even it may look like a sequential process through this post, it is in practice highly iterative.
+Data preparation and machine learning are deeply coupled, and Dataiku offers the immense benefit to be able to create the entire data science workflow in an integrated environment with no need to go back and forth between several tools.

-As Big Data arise, and best-of-breed technologies to manage them are made available (this what we call Technoslavia at Dataiku), Dataiku DSS offers integrations with third-party solutions to make sure they can be properly leveraged.
-A key feature is the ability to push down calculations and processing to underlying, high performance system such as HPE Vertica, which will avoid unnecessary data movements between systems and tools (one of the plagues in the Big Data world).
-Vertica is also perfectly suited for the kind of workloads on structured data created by DSS : data scientists can join, filter, group or pivot their data without worrying about tuning the system for performance and model tables properly, it will work fast out-of-the-box.
-The association is powerful: Vertica as a high performance backend to predictive applications developed in Dataiku DSS.
-We strive to keep on being more and more integrated with our ecosystem, but also to develop our partnerships with system integrators and consulting companies that can implement end-to-end data solutions on top of our technologies, so if you are interested to learn more, connect with me on LinkedIn or ping our team at email@example.com!
+As big data continues to dominate and best-of-breed technologies to manage it are made available (this what we call Technoslavia at Dataiku), Dataiku offers integrations with third-party solutions to make sure they can be properly leveraged.
+A key feature is the ability to push down calculations and processing to underlying, high performance system such as Vertica, which will avoid unnecessary data movements between systems and tools (one of the plagues in the big data world).

+Working with our ecosystem is key to us, but even more for our clients as they can fully leverage their technological investments by creating high-value predictive applications more efficiently.
+We strive to keep on being more and more integrated with our ecosystem, but also to develop our partnerships with system integrators and consulting companies that can implement end-to-end data solutions on top of our technologies.
+So if you are interested in learning more, connect with me on LinkedIn or ping our team at email@example.com!